-■ The first email contains the download link for the SteelHead SD software, links to the upgrade guide, and the SteelConnect and virtual SteelHead serial numbers.
+The first email contains the download link for the software image, links to the upgrade guide, and the SteelConnect and virtual SteelHead serial numbers.
+(Upgrading from SteelHead to SteelHead SD requires the RiOS 9.8.1 virtual SteelHead (vSH) image, which is contained within the SteelConnect 2.12 image.)